 Island, so -- I'm not sure how much more you want from me.

 STRONG: I -- I would love as many details as you're willing to share about your

 childhood.
 I am hearing a little bit of clicking though.
 I think it may be from

 your cell phone.
 Would you mind turning your cell phone off?

 STRONG: -- it just being on makes a weird signal in the sensitive --

 STRONG: -- microphones.

 STRONG: Let's see if that fixes it. [pause] Okay.
-I think that's a little1:00better.
-Sorry about that.
+I think that's a little

 SEDOROWITZ: Is it?
 Oh, wow.